Puck County: Modern Puck County

 Puck County is bordered by the city of Gdynia to the south and Wejherowo County to the south-west.
 It also borders the Bay of Puck to the east and the Baltic Sea to the north.

-Administrative division
+Administrative divisions

 The county is subdivided into seven gminas (three urban, one urban-rural and three rural).
 These are listed in the following table, in descending order of population.